MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-secret-text.md

 Its behavior is identical to the `StrSubstNo` method on `Text` values with the important difference that its parameters and return value are of type `SecretText`.

-Some example uses are demonstrated in the snippet below:
+Some examples are demonstrated in the following snippet:

 ```al
 procedure SecretStrSubstNoExamples()